 Turmeric dried extract (root)

-Traditional medicinal systems like Ayurveda mix herbs, plants, and spices in specific combinations to naturally boost the effectiveness of an herb or herbal formula.
+Traditional medicinal systems, like Ayurveda, mix herbs, plants, and spices in specific combinations to naturally boost the effectiveness of an herb or herbal formula.

-Though the extract of turmeric may be one of the herbal extracts that are considered safe, traditional dishes like Indian curry combine turmeric with other spices in such a way that its efficacy matches—and even out-performs—some of the western world’s most potent turmeric extracts.
+Though the extract of turmeric may be one of the herbal extracts that are considered safe, traditional dishes like Indian curry combine turmeric with other spices in such a way that its efficacy matches and even outperforms some of the western world’s most potent turmeric extracts.

 One of my Ayurvedic teachers in Varanasi, India, Dr. Hari Narayana Singh, was well into his nineties when he accepted me as a student.
 One night, I asked him why he doesn’t hire someone to stir the herbal formulas for him.
 He replied, “This formula requires 1008 strokes.
 How will I know they did all 1008 strokes?”
 I never asked that question again.

-Once the vitamin C is extracted or synthetically copied, the potency may be enhanced but it is often not tolerated well by the human body.
+Once the vitamin C is extracted or synthetically copied, the potency may be enhanced, but it is often not tolerated well by the human body.
 The body and whole herbs have an innate intelligence.

 Messing With Mother Nature

-The active ingredient in the Cascara sagrada, called cascarols, went from 2% of the formula to 25%, making it 1000 times more potent.
+The active ingredient in the Cascara sagrada, called cascarols, went from 2% of the formula to 25% – making it 1000 times more potent.

 Kava Kava in its whole herb form has been safely used for mood support for thousands of years in Oceania.

 Companies made super-potent standardized extracts for maximal weight loss and, shortly thereafter, the FDA stacked up 1400 consumer complaints from adverse reactions to these standardized extracts.
+(1,2)

 As a result, Ephedra was pulled off the market.
 Interestingly, not one of the 1400 complaints was caused by the whole herb.
-They were all caused by the super potent and misused extract, ephedrine (2).
+They were all caused by the super-potent and misused extract, ephedrine.
+(2)

 The Biggest Oops of Extracts

-St. Johns Wort, for example, has typically been standardized to a certain amount of hypericin, but it is now believed that hyperiform is actually the most active constituent in the herb.
+St. John’s Wort, for example, has typically been standardized to a certain amount of hypericin, but it is now believed that hyperiform is actually the most active constituent in the herb.
 (9) Oops – they were concentrating the wrong chemical!

-Extracts Are Not Regulated
+Extracts Are Not Always Safe

 That said, raw herbs have their limitations.
 When an herb is dried, it may lose some of the volatile aromatic constituents, whereas extracts try to capture those as well.

 I don’t use stimulants, sedatives, or laxatives in my practice because they tend to eradicate symptoms by overruling the body’s intelligence.
-I prefer to understand and treat the cause of the problem without creating a dependency on the herbal product.
+I prefer to understand and treat the cause of the imbalance without creating a dependency on the herbal product.
 While this is more challenging, it is where the joy of working with herbs resides.

-Whole herbs work with the body, therefore making it easier to restore balance and normal function without the need for continued herbal support.
+Whole herbs work with the body, making it easier to restore balance and normal function without the need for continued herbal support.

-What to Avoid:
+What to Avoid

-• Products that claim a cure or super potencies.
+- Products that claim a cure or super potencies.

-• Laxatives like Senna and Cascara sagrada, which are bowel irritants.
+- Laxatives like Senna and Cascara sagrada, which are bowel irritants.
 Instead, I use herbs that lubricate and support digestion so you can have naturally healthy bowel movements, rather than forcing an irritating stimulant through the gut.

-I use organic whole herbs almost exclusively at LifeSpa because they carry the original intelligence and full-spectrum synergy of the plant.
+I use organic, whole herbs almost exclusively at LifeSpa because they carry the original intelligence and full-spectrum synergy of the plant.
 This means the whole plant is dried and ground – that’s it.
 Most of the herbs we use have been eaten as foods or spices for thousands of years.

 Each part of the herb is considered as valuable as the next.
-I believe that the plant’s intelligence and effectiveness cannot be improved on and, moreover, will likely never be fully understood.
-Don’t mess with Mother Nature!
+I believe that the plant’s intelligence and effectiveness cannot be improved upon and, moreover, will likely never be fully understood.